hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

 ```
 tls:
     # Require server-side TLS
     enabled:  false
-# Require client certificates / mutual TLS.
+    # Require client certificates / mutual TLS for inbound connections.
     # Note that clients that are not configured to use a certificate will
     # fail to connect to the peer.
     clientAuthRequired: false
     # X.509 certificate used for TLS server
     cert:
         file: tls/server.crt
-# Private key used for TLS server (and client if clientAuthEnabled
+    # Private key used for TLS server
-# is set to true
     key:
         file: tls/server.key
-# Trusted root certificate chain for tls.cert
+    # rootcert.file represents the trusted root certificate chain used for verifying certificates
+    # of other nodes during outbound connections.
+    # It is not required to be set, but can be used to augment the set of TLS CA certificates
+    # available from the MSPs of each channel’s configuration.
     rootcert:
         file: tls/ca.crt
-# Set of root certificate authorities used to verify client certificates
+    # If mutual TLS is enabled, clientRootCAs.files contains a list of additional root certificates
+    # used for verifying certificates of client connections.
+    # It is not required to be set, but can be used to augment the set of TLS CA certificates
+    # available from the MSPs of each channel’s configuration.
     clientRootCAs:
         files:
           - tls/ca.crt
 ```

 Configure this section to enable TLS communications for the peer.
 After TLS is enabled, all nodes that transact with the peer will also need to enable TLS.
 Review the topic on [Registering and enrolling identities with a CA](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/deployguide/use_CA.html) for instructions on how to generate the peer TLS certificates.